“Children, obey your parents in all things, for this is well pleasing to the Lord.”

 “Children, obey your parents”

 Obedience means there is a higher authority.
-Implicit in the word “obey” is the idea of give attention in order to answer, give ear or heed.
+Implicit in the word “obey” is the idea to give attention in order to answer, give ear, or heed.
 This implies respect for one in authority.
 Obedience is yielding one’s self and will to authority.

 Obedience is a form of guidance.
 Through it the child learns to adapt behavior to proper standards.
 Obedience is the foundation for character.
 The one in authority should know what is best to do.

-Obedience to parents is God’s design for order for children.
+Obedience to parents is God’s design for children.
 Disobedience is rebellion (Ex.
 21:17; Lev.
 20:9).
 The word “obedience” literally means to hear under and comes to mean to listen, attend.
-Here it means, to obey on the basis of paying attention to the parents.
+Here it means, to obey based on paying attention to the parents.
 This principle applies as long as the child is under the roof of the parents.
 Jesus set an example of obeying his parents (Luke 2:51).

 Parents possess basic authority.
 This authority has the responsibility to train children to function on the principles of life and the principles of the Word of God.